f5devcentral/f5-agility-labs-xc/docs/class4/adv_lab4.rst

 Task 4: Simulate a Mitigated Attack
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this task you will follow steps simulating an attack againt a protected endpoint.
+In this task you will follow steps simulating an attack against an protected endpoint.

 #.
-Using another browser tab, navigate to the the following URL.
+Using another browser tab, navigate to the following URL.

    ``http://<namespace>.lab-sec.f5demos.com/swagger``

    .. image:: _static/shared-swagger-intro.png
       :width: 800px

 #.
-Within the Swagger page navigate and expand the messageservice/send endpoint, and click
+Within the Swagger page navigate and expand the **messageservice/send** endpoint, and click
    **Try it out**.

    .. image:: _static/lab4-image001.png
       :width: 800px

 #.
-Copy the following JSON, paste within the Request body.
+Copy/paste the following JSON into the Request body.
 Click on **Execute**.

    .. code-block:: json